jep-project/jep/protocol.md

     }

     type StaticSyntax {
-        fileExtension: String           // file extension for which syntax is to be used
+        fileExtensions: [1,*] String    // list of file extensions for which syntax is to be used
         definition: String              // syntax definition in specified format
     }